Julian Marquez: Ultimate Fighting Championship

-Marquez was scheduled to face Deron Winn on December 17, 2022 at UFC Fight Night 216.
+As the first bout of his new four-fight contract, Marquez was scheduled to face Deron Winn on December 17, 2022, at UFC Fight Night 216.
 However, just two days before the event, Winn was forced to withdraw after fainting and falling down a set of stairs, sustaining a minor concussion and the bout was scrapped.

 Marquez faced Marc-André Barriault March 4, 2023, at UFC 285.
 He lost the fight via technical knockout in the second round.

+Marquez faced face Zachary Reese on June 8, 2024, at UFC on ESPN 57.
+He lost the fight by knockout twenty seconds into the first round.

+Replacing Ryan Loder, who withdrew for unknown reasons, Marquez faced Cody Brundage on March 1, 2025 at UFC Fight Night 253.
+He lost the bout by technical knockout at the end of the first round.

+On March 5, 2025 after his fourth consecutive UFC knockout loss, it was reported that Marquez was released by the UFC.

 Personal life

 Marquez is of Cuban descent through his father, who inspired his nickname.
 He has a podcast, “Beauty and the Beast”, with pornographic actress Kendra Lust.